spack/spack.io/about.md

 Join the discussion on the [GoogleGroup](https://groups.google.com/d/forum/spack), and learn how to [contribute](https://spack.readthedocs.io/en/latest/contribution_guide.html) your own packages.
----
-layout: post
-title: "Events"
-date: 2018-11-11 00:00:00
-categories: main
----
-Check out the [Upcoming Events](/events/) page for tutorials, workshops, BoFs, etc
+Check out the [Upcoming Events](/events/) page for tutorials, workshops, BoFs, etc.